Why Do We Speak Different Languages?

 Why are there such a wide variety of foreign languages?
 Is it due to the Tower of Babble, the cavemen, or true to the Greek mythology tale of Hermes?
 Will our world always be so linguistically divided?

-Of course, this isn’t the only legend which strives to give a meaning and origin to why more than 6,000 languages exist today.
+Of course, this isn’t the only legend that strives to give a meaning and origin to why more than 6,000 languages exist today.
 In Greek mythology, diversity in languages is brought about by the god Hermes and eventually leads to separate nations and discord between countries.
-Yet another fascinating tale which pervades amongst some African cultures is the one that tells of a terrible famine which led to madness amongst humans.
+Yet another fascinating tale that pervades amongst some African cultures is the one that tells of a terrible famine that led to madness amongst humans.
 As humanity succumbed to their feverish minds, they began jabbering strange words, hence creating a variety of new languages.

 According to studies, it’s impossible to trace the birth of language back to its original source.
 Both linguists and scientists find themselves at a stalemate when trying to explain how language became what it is today.
 How did our early ancestors suddenly decide that ‘apple’ would be that sweet red fruit and ‘elephant’ would be that big grey animal?
 How did those at the root of mankind’s family tree solidify certain terms to be used by everyone?